CuratorCat/pcc-archive.org/wiki/ens/index.md

 ## Remove Cat's name {#remove-name}

-- Rmove the name from a cat is dangerous and can not be done.
+- Rmove the name from a cat is dangerous and can not be undone.

 - And the name removed can not be used ever again!